Ben Kentish 10pm - 1am

-Sadiq Khan Admits Garden Bridge’s £50m Has Been Spent
+Sadiq Khan Admits The Garden Bridge’s £50m Has Already Been Spent And Lost

 Sadiq Khan has admitted there is almost no chance of recovering £50m of taxpayers’ cash that was spent on the doomed Garden Bridge project.